 The Honors Program First-Year Student Summer Fellows Program was created to further enrich the First-Year Seminar Program by enabling students to extend the work of their First-Year Seminar section under the mentorship of their faculty adviser.
 First-year Honors students who present a 3.50 or above cumulative GPA after their first term and earn a grade of A or A- in their First-Year Seminar class are eligible to apply.

 Whom to Contact

-If you’re looking for scholarships or grants to fund the bulk of your education, check scholarship sources on the College’s financial aid pages.
+If you’re looking for scholarships or grants to fund the bulk of your education, check scholarship sources on the University’s financial aid pages.